starch-uk/sca-extra/README.md

 ## Overview

-This project provides a comprehensive set of PMD rules for Salesforce Apex code analysis.
-All rules are implemented using XPath 3.1 expressions only (no custom Java classes), making them easy to understand, modify, and maintain.
+This project provides a comprehensive set of PMD and Regex rules for Salesforce Apex code analysis.
+Most rules are implemented using XPath 3.1 expressions only (no custom Java classes), making them easy to understand, modify, and maintain.
+Some rules use the Regex engine for pattern-based matching (e.g., `NoConsecutiveBlankLines`).

 ## Using These Rules in Your Project

 - **Where the rulesets live**
-  - All rules are defined as XML rulesets under the `rulesets/` directory, grouped by category (see **Rule Categories** below for an overview).
+  - Most rules are defined as XML rulesets under the `rulesets/` directory, grouped by category (see **Rule Categories** below for an overview).
+  - Some rules (like `NoConsecutiveBlankLines`) are defined as Regex rules in the repository's `code-analyzer.yml` under `engines.regex.custom_rules`.
   - You can copy the entire `rulesets/` folder into your Salesforce project, or just the specific category folders you want to enable.

 - **Add the rulesets to `code-analyzer.yml`**
   - Create or update a `code-analyzer.yml` file in the root of your Salesforce project.
   - Reference the ruleset XML files you want to enable under the top-level `rulesets:` key, using paths relative to your project root (for full examples, see **Installation** and **Usage → Enabling Rules in code-analyzer.yml** below).
+  - **Important:** Do NOT copy the repository's `code-analyzer.yml` file in its entirety, as it has `rulesets: []` (disabled).
+Instead, copy only the Regex rules configuration from the `engines.regex.custom_rules` section into your own `code-analyzer.yml` (see **Regex Rules** section below).

 - **Run Salesforce Code Analyzer from the command line**
   - Install the Salesforce Code Analyzer plugin (once per environment):